This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Iliotibial Band Syndrome Exercises

-ITB exercises help strengthen the muscles around your knee and hip.
-Strong muscles can help reduce pain and decrease your risk of future injury.
+help strengthen the muscles around your knee and hip.
+Strong muscles can help reduce pain and decrease your risk for future injury.

 - You have sharp pain during exercise or at rest.